top of page

 20x

 Later retirement, flexible spending, or a plan to work part-time in retirement.
-Highest risk unless short retirement timeline.
+Highest risk unless short retirement timeline or very flexible spending plan.

 Critical Bonus Tips (Don't Miss These!)